Regulation of Investigatory Powers Act 2000: Controversy

 Critics claim that the spectres of terrorism, internet crime and paedophilia were used to push the act through and that there was little substantive debate in the House of Commons.
 The act has numerous critics, many of whom regard the RIPA regulations as excessive and a threat to civil liberties in the UK.
 Campaign group Big Brother Watch published a report in 2010 investigating the improper use of RIPA by local councils.
 Critics such as Keith Vaz, the chairman of the House of Commons home affairs committee, have expressed concern that the act is being abused for "petty and vindictive" cases.
 Similarly, Brian Binley, Member of Parliament (MP) for Northampton South, has urged councils to stop using the law, accusing them of acting like comic strip detective Dick Tracy.

 The Trading Standards Institute has been very critical of these views, stating that the use of surveillance is critical to their success.

 The "deniable encryption" features in free software such as FreeOTFE, TrueCrypt and BestCrypt could be said to make the task of investigations featuring RIPA much more difficult.

-Another concern is that the Act requires sufficiently large UK internet service providers to install technical systems to assist law enforcement agencies with interception activity.
+Another concern is that the Act requires sufficiently large UK ISPs to install technical systems to assist law enforcement agencies with interception activity.
 Although this equipment must be installed at the ISPs' expense, RIPA does provide that Parliament will examine appropriate funding for ISPs if the cost burden became unfairly high.